xaliq2299/BMP/README.md

 # BMP
-Image Processing on bmp images
+Image Processing on bmp images. <br>
-For the further information and manual refer to the file "Report.pdf"
+For the further information and manual refer to the file "Report.pdf".